 - Deputy Manager and Team Leader

 Responsible for the day-to-day provision of social care services.
 This means supporting staff and ensuring the standard of care delivered is always high.
 Most services in health and social care will have a management role.
+More about this job.

 Qualifications expected for some of these jobs include a Level 4 Diploma in Adult Care or a Level 5 Diploma in Leadership and Management of Care Services.
 Both are practice-based qualifications for specific job roles assessed in the workplace.
 Other roles listed require specialist training and qualifications, your employer will identify what training you need and offer support as appropriate.

 Your employer will normally access training through local colleges and private training organisations, some larger employers deliver their own training and qualifications.

 Apply for a job in care and support now.